hsiumichael/wordle/README.md

 # wordle

-The Python file is used to lay the foundations of how I want to code the game on React Native.
+The Python file lays the foundations for how I want to code the game on React Native.
+I could not upload the APK file here because the size is too large (about 55 MB).